isblab/pickET/README.md

 A detailed documentation describing the PickET library can be found [here](add_path_to_documentation). #TODO: Add path to GitHub pages

 ## Publication and Data
-* Shreyas Arvindekar, Omkar Golatkar, and Shruthi Viswanath, **PickET - A library of methods for unsupervised particle-picking from cryo-electron tomograms**, . #TODO: Add a formal citation
+* Shreyas Arvindekar, Omkar Golatkar, and Shruthi Viswanath, **PickET - A library of methods for unsupervised particle-picking from cryo-electron tomograms**, .
 * Data is deposited in [Zenodo](https://www.doi.org/)
 #TODO: Update Zenodo ID
 #TODO zenodo contains installer of TomoEED.